-Looking to recover from a less-than-stellar start to the summerlong Blue and Yellow Line Metro shutdown, WMATA has announced that changes are coming to the shuttle buses that run between the Huntington and Pentagon stations.
+Looking to recover from a less-than-stellar start to the summerlong Blue and Yellow Line Metro shutdown, Metro announced changes starting Monday to the shuttle buses that run during peak service periods between the Huntington and Pentagon stations.

 Beginning June 3, the Huntington-Pentagon Express shuttle will run directly to Pentagon Station from both the south and north sides of Huntington Station.